-Protein can be consumed via animal sources or plant sources.
+Protein can be consumed either through animal sources or plant sources.
 Digestion of proteins begins in the stomach where proteins are broken down into amino acids.
 Amino acids are the smallest forms of proteins, and pepsin and hydrochloric acid help break it into these small forms so these amino acids can be digested into the system.

 What is also misleading is weight versus the amount of protein intake.
 It is often said the bigger you are the more protein you should be consuming.
 This is partly true.
-In fact a person should be consuming the amount of protein of their Ideal Body Weight unless they are 30% or more over weight.
-Then at that point a person should be consuming the amount of protein that is calculated to their Adjusted Body Weight.
-How does a person know if they are 30% or more over weight?
-The BMR/RMR Calories Calulator can help you decipher that info.
-Nonetheless, this is the recommended daily allowance (RDA) for protein.
-Again, protein varies among each individual depending on age, physical activity, and disease state.
-Athletes for example can need anywhere between 1.2 g/kg of protein up to 2.0 g/kg of protein per day.
-They could even need to adjust daily depending on their activity days versus their non activity days.
+However, a person should be consuming the calculated amount of protein of their Ideal Body Weight (IBW); unless they are 30% or more overweight, not their actual weight.
+Then at that point, a person should be consuming the amount of protein that is calculated to their Adjusted Body Weight (ABW).
+The only time people should be calculating their actual body weight is if their actual body weight is their IBW.

-Mahan, L. K. & Raymond, J. L. (2017).
+Mahan, L. K., & Raymond, J. L. (2017).
 Krause’s food and the nutrition care process (14th Ed.).
-St. Louis MO: Elsevier
+Elsevier.

 Ross, C. A., Caballero, B., Cousins, R. J., Tucker, K. L., & Ziegler, T. R., (2014).
 Modern nutrition in health and disease (11th Ed.).
-Philadelphia, PA: Wolters Kluwer.
+Wolters-Kluwer.